 2. Suction Fan

 Some embedded systems are commonly placed inside industrial enclosures and trapped moisture can be an annoying problem.
-Installing a fan that sucks the air out from the casing can help in reducing the humidity.
+Installing a fan that sucks the air out from the casing can help in reducing the temperature and humidity.
 You can see a similar application in your bathroom’s exhaust fan.